CaoDuyThanh/QML-Exercises/README.md

 # QML Excercises

 I make this repository to excercise QML skills and also inspired from this [awesome work](https://github.com/bradtraversy/50projects50days).
 Hopefully this repo can help you in the way learning QML.
-Good day :).
+The layout and animation is not exactly the same as original (I am lazy :)).
+Good day!

 Notes that the I use link demo of original repo for visualization.
 Check the folder for source of QML.